mgravell/pipelines.docs/docs/MemoryPool/README.md

 # Pipelines Part 1 - High Level Overview, and Memory Pools

+**NEEDS WORK** - this text was migrated from a proposed blog article and needs restructuring to be suitable as a docs item, and updating to the current API

+---

 "Pipelines" is the eagerly anticiapted IO stack working it's way through [corefxlab](https://github.com/dotnet/corefxlab); it is what was once called "channels", which I [wrote about previously](http://blog.marcgravell.com/2016/09/channelling-my-inner-geek.html).
 I'm going to take a few blog posts to walk through what this stack *means*, why you might want to use it, and *how* to use it.

 ## Disclaimer : I'm not on the inside here